 Alta is the biggest city in the Finnmark region of Norway.
 A campus of the University of Tromso is situated there as well as the Alta canyon and dam.
 The construction of the latter arose the biggest conflict in the history of Sami people and Norwegians ever as reindeer herding and living areas of the Sami were flooded in order to build the dam.

 Alta furthermore is home to a UNESCO World Heritage Site, namely some rock carvings from about 4200 BC.
 You see, Alta is an important city in Finnmark and I'm really interested in visiting it, not only because I'm studying Indigenous Studies but also because it seems to be so beautiful!

 Karasjok is situated at the Finnish border and a Sami community.
-The Sami Parliament is situated there as well as Sapmi park, a Sami village where you can get to know Sami culture.
-As I plan on writing my Master thesis on Indigenous tourism, this is a site that I definitely visit in the next two years although I'm not sure yet if it's tacky or not.
+The Sami Parliament is situated there, as well as Sapmi park, a Sami village where you can get to know Sami culture.
+As I plan on writing my Master thesis on Indigenous tourism, this is a site that I definitely visit in the next two years.